 English Language has had a huge impact on me analytically.
-It has allowed me to interpret a whole new side of why we use such a complex language; the necessities and impurities that entail are hard not to be infatuated by.
+It has allowed me to interpret why we use such a complex language and it has helped me to develop an infatuation with the necessities and impurities within it.

 Lymm has not only improved my academic skills, but has given me opportunities that will benefit my future self - allowing me to take on roles that wouldn't be granted at any other college.
 The staff at Lymm are one in a million; they work tirelessly to guarantee that we, as students, get the best out of our limited time here.
-Not only the support you receive within lessons, but also with the application process to universities or apprenticeships that you wouldn't be able to get anywhere else.
-Being given independence as a young adult, yet knowing that there is always someone there to talk to if I ever needed help is what makes Lymm so great!
+The support you receive, not only within lessons, but also with the application process to universities or apprenticeships, is so valuable.
+The level of independence given to you as a young adult, whilst knowing that there is always someone there to talk to if I ever needed help, is what makes Lymm so great!